dlmcpaul/EnphaseCollector/README.md

 If using the jar file you will need a Java 11 that you can get from https://adoptopenjdk.net/

-Example #1 with default internal website
+Example #1 with default internal website (assuming jar is named enphasecollector-DEV.jar)
 ```
-java -jar enphasecollector-DEV.jar --envoy.controller.password=envoy-password
+java -jar enphasecollector-DEV.jar
 ```
-where envoy-password is likely to be the last 6 characters of your envoy controller serial number
+where the application will attempt to guess the envoy location and password.

-Example #2 when envoy.local is not resolved and you need to specify the ip address
+Example #2 when envoy.local is not resolved and you need to specify the ip address and the password cannot be guessed.
 ```
 java -jar enphasecollector-DEV.jar --envoy.controller.host=envoy-ip --envoy.controller.password=envoy-password
 ```